 "Levitate," he commanded.
 Mystical blue energy surrounded the fallen tree, and with a fierce flick of his wrist, Aren sent the tree high and beyond.
 Too high in fact, that it went above the stratosphere and twinkled in the distance.

 Aren squinted and chuckled.
 “Hey, make a wish, it sure is going to make someone wishin’ alright.”
-The turtle snorted, showing a distaste of his sense of humor.
+The tortoise snorted, showing a distaste of his sense of humor.

 The reptile continued its original path through the forest, as the plants and bushes kept growing and the darkness crawled closer.
-However, it wasn’t the terrors of the fading light what scared the hero, it was his grumbling stomach; it snarled, and he craved to end its vicious hunger.
-There was a delicious pastry a generous girl had given him when he helped her village so without hesitation, he took it out from his pouch and gave it a good look before snacking upon its wondrous contents.
+Yet, it wasn’t the terrors of the fading light what scared the hero, it was his grumbling stomach; it snarled, and he craved to end its vicious hunger.
+There was a delicious pastry a generous girl given him when he helped her village.
+He took it out from his pouch and gave it a good look before snacking upon its wondrous contents.
 It consisted of bread filled with sugar and honey, and any sweet tooth would have devoured it.
 Before he could take a single bite, something tugged his long red scarf.
-The turtle stopped walking and stared at the bread Aren was about eat, licking its lips as if suggesting an offering.
+The tortoise stopped walking and stared at the bread Aren was about to eat, licking its lips as if suggesting an offering.
 He replied with a dumbfounded face.

 "Life of a hero sure is hard: self-sacrifice is its key philosophy after all.
-Well, here you go pal."
-He gave the bread to the stone turtle.
-It ate the pastry in one gulp, and after a slow nod of approval it resumed walking its desired path.
+Well, here you go, pal."
+He gave the bread to the stone tortoise.
+It ate the pastry in one gulp, and after a slow nod of approval, it resumed walking its desired path.
 Aren crossed his legs and sighed.
 Although his last ration went into the stomach of another, it was a courteous sacrifice to be done.

-And for a humungous thing, it sure walked fast after the quick snack.
+And for a gigantic creature, it sure walked fast after the quick snack.

 Aren sank his head deep into the long red scarf.
 He pressed a button on the side of the amulet, which made it transform into a small music box.
 After cranking the tiny lever, two wooden figurines rose from inside and a somber melody played with their melancholic waltz.
 He hummed along, smiling while a tear fell from his eye.